-Quaker Earthcare Witness is the only Quaker organization solely dedicated to work on Earthcare and witnessing for Earth's survival.
-QEW's actions are always spirit-led.
+Quaker Earthcare Witness is solely dedicated to work on Earthcare and witnessing for Earth's survival.
+Our actions are always spirit-led.
 All our work is accomplished on an operating budget of less than \$200,000 a year.
 Currently, the organization is falling short of operating costs.